uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

     func main(){
         // Some codes contained in this part

-        // Initialized the Todo model in the todo variable todo := models.Todo{}
+        // Initialize the Todo model in the todo variable todo := models.Todo{}

-        // Initialized the Friend model in the todo variable friend := models.Friend{}
+        // Initialize the Friend model in the todo variable friend := models.Friend{}

-        // Fetches the first record from the database uadmin.Get(&friend, "id=?", todo.FriendID)
+        // Fetch the first record from the database uadmin.Get(&friend, "id=?", todo.FriendID)

-        // Returns the count of records in a table based on a Get function to
+        // Return the count of records in a table based on a Get function to
         // be stored in the total variable total := uadmin.Count(&todo, "friend_id = ?", todo.FriendID)

-        // Prints the result
+        // Print the result
         uadmin.Trail(uadmin.INFO, "You have %v todos with a friend in your list.", total) }